ANALYZE – Analytics Platforms

 9. Customizability

-Aside from the present needs, you also need to project plans for the future.
-This gives you an idea of the level of customization you want to apply on your platform like the dashboard and graphics.
+Aside from the present needs, it would be best if you also projected plans for the future.
+This gives you an idea of the level of customization you want to apply on your platform, like the dashboard and graphics.

 10. Data Sourcing

-Are you sourcing data that is structured, semi-structured, unstructured, or a combination of any of these?
-When you are retrieving one type of data only and your software can already do it.
+Are you sourcing structured, semi-structured, unstructured data, or a combination of these?
+When retrieving only one data type, your software can already do it.
 It should be enough.

 However, if the data is highly disparate, you need seasoned analytics software to combine these data.